lostboy/workless/README.md

 ## Updates

+* Version 1.1.1 includes a fix from @filiptepper and @fixr to correctly scale workers
 * Version 1.1.0 has been released, this adds support for scaling using multiple workers thanks to @jaimeiniesta and @davidakachaos.
 * Version 1.0.0 has been released, this brings compatibility with delayed_job 3 and compatibility with Rails 2.3.x and up.